JULY LITERARY BIRTHDAYS

 - creator of archy & mehitabel, U.S. journalist and poet Don Marquis (1878; d.1937)

-- Worcester, Mass., native and poet Stanley Kunitz (1905), who won both the Pulitzer Prize and the National Book Award
+- Worcester, Mass., native and poet Stanley Kunitz (1905; d.2006), former Poet Laureate of the U.S., who won both the Pulitzer Prize and the National Book Award

-- Missouri-born African American novelist Chester Himes (1909; d.1984), whose popular and violent detective novels were set in Harlem and featured Grave Digger Jones and Coffin Ed Johnson
+- Missouri-born African American novelist Chester Himes (1909; d.1984), who lived most of his adult life in Europe and whose popular and violent detective novels were set in Harlem and featured Grave Digger Jones and Coffin Ed Johnson

 - South Korean-born American novelist Chang-rae Lee (1965), who won the PEN Award for Native Speaker (1995)